My Mother at Butterfly Creek

 • Embarrassing your children is not only a privilege.
 It's mandatory.

-• However, the most important lesson that I could have learnt was that no matter what I do in this life, you will always love me and be there for me, providing me a steady rock to stand on, even when the ground is shaking beneath my feet.
+• No matter what I do in this life, you always loved me and were there for me, providing me a steady rock to stand on, even when the ground was literally shaking beneath my feet (earthquakes can do that).
+It's because of this aspect that I know I have the strength to face whatever life throws at me... though I wish you were still here to celebrate the successes with me.

-For those of you reading this now wondering what exactly I am talking about, you may want to see the post that I first wrote on this blog: Why I Admire My Mother.
+For those of you reading this and wondering what I am talking about with some of those points, you may want to read the post that I first wrote on this blog: Why I Admire My Mother.

 (Feature Image: My mother roughly 3 years before she died.)